 The program was created by the Arbella Insurance Foundation, who also recently released a product called Trigger.
 The device prevents a phone from being used to make calls, send or receive text messages, or browse the Internet while in a vehicle that is moving.
 It works by simply plugging the device into a car’s ODB port and has a cost of around $25.

-The Boston Personal Injury Attorneys with Jason Stone Injury Lawyers applaud the efforts being made to reduce the number of injuries and fatalities that are the result of distracted driving, and wish the campaign success.
+The MA Personal Injury Attorneys with Jason Stone Injury Lawyers applaud the efforts being made to reduce the number of injuries and fatalities that are the result of distracted driving, and wish the campaign success.